 - 5 to 12 years – 40 to 70 degrees of angulation is acceptable

 - >12 years – up to 40 degrees of angulation or 2/3 displacement.

 Fractures in which immobilisation would result in unacceptable alignment are managed with closed reduction +/- fixation.
-Open reduction and internal fixation (ORIF) is indicated if acceptable reduction is not possible due to soft tissue interposition.
-Most commonly this is caused by the long head of biceps tendon, but can also be caused by the joint capsule, infolded periosteum and deltoid muscle.
+Open reduction and internal fixation (ORIF) is indicated if an acceptable reduction is not possible due to soft tissue interposition.
+Most commonly, this is caused by the long head of the biceps tendon, but it can also be caused by the joint capsule, infolded periosteum and deltoid muscle.
 ORIF is also indicated in open fractures, compound fractures and intra-articular displacement of the fracture.

-Complicated are rare in children, but when do occur are more common in older children, with shortening of the humerus due to physeal damage.
-This usually has no functional affect.
-Radiographic malunion can occur but rarely has any functional affect.
+Complications are rare in children, but when they do occur, they are more common in older children, with shortening of the humerus due to physeal damage.
+This usually has no functional effect.
+Radiographic malunion can occur but rarely has any functional effect.